Last week I bought a whole watermelon.

 It was a great deal and I couldn’t pass it up.

-I should of known that half of it wasn’t going to get eaten by my family because only my daughter and I really like watermelon.
+I should have known that half of it wasn’t going to get eaten by my family because only my daughter and I really like watermelon.

 Since my daughter and I ate as much as we possibly could before watermelon we were sweating watermelon juice, I decided to use the rest of it to make some frozen treats for the dogs.